rajnandan1/kener/src/lib/docs/docs.md

 ![alt text](issue.png "issue")

 - Open issues are considered as live incidents.
-- Add comments and it will showup in kener.
+- Add comments and it will show up in kener.